John Chilembwe: Nyasaland independence and legacy

 Nyasaland gained independence in 1964, taking the name Malawi.
 Chilembwe's likeness was seen on the obverse of all Malawian kwacha notes from 1997 until May 2012, when new notes were launched; the 500-kwacha note still carries his portrait.
 Since December 2016, the newly introduced 2000-kwacha note also carries his picture.

 John Chilembwe Day is observed annually on 15 January in Malawi.

 A larger-than-life statue of John Chilembwe was unveiled in London's Trafalgar Square in September 2022.

 Personal life

-Chilembwe had a wife named Ida.
+Chilembwe had a wife named Ida Zuao.
+Her mother was called Nduloga.
 They had two sons, John (nicknamed Charlie) and Donald, who were born at unknown dates, in addition to a daughter, Emma, who died during infancy.
 After Chilembwe was killed, Ida took care of the two sons until her death amidst the 1918 influenza outbreak, where afterwards, they were under the care of their grandmother until she herself died in 1922.
 They were then entrusted into the hands of the Blantyre Mission and government as orphans.
 Charlie and Donald struggled to live up to their father's legacy; Charlie spent his last years at Blantyre working as a sweeper until his death in 1971, while Donald, struggling to find work, largely vanishes from the historic record in the 1930s.
 It is speculated that he went to the United States or South Africa.